 What’s in This Chapter?

-In this unit, we discuss how to define economics and look at what the study of economics is all about.
+In this unit, we define economics and study important economic concepts.

-We study economics to determine how to best increase our nation’s wealth.
+We study economics to explain important economic relationships and to determine how to best increase a nation’s wealth.
 In this definition, wealth includes tangible (cars, houses, food), as well as intangible goods and services (protection from violence, clean air, entertainment, leisure time).

-The last section discusses the increasingly important role of critical thinking in economics, and suggests ways that you can increase your own critical thinking skills.
+Section 7 discusses the increasingly important role of critical thinking in economics, and suggests ways that you can increase your critical thinking skills.